scm-manager/website/content/posts/2021-07-30-scm-manager-2-22-0/index.md

 We also added powerful caching for internal working copies and fixed some bugs you reported.

 ## Omni Search - Details Page
-Before you could search for repositories using the omni search in the header.
-Now you may still search for repositories shown as quick result, but also you can show `More results`.
+With the last release, we added the search for repositories using the omni search in the header.
+Now, with the new release, we've added a button to show **More Results** additionally to the repositories shown as quick results.
-This leads to the new search details page which shows all search results categorized by result type.
-If you search for repository descriptions we also added highlighting inside the matching text fragments.
+This leads to the new search details page which shows all search results categorized by the result type.
+If you search for repository descriptions, we also added highlighting inside the matching text fragments.

-Tell us what you think about the new features and also stay excited since we just started to implement the code search, so you can search inside your repository files.
+Tell us what you think about the new features and also stay excited since we've just started to implement the code search, so you can search inside your repository files, soon.

 ![Omni Search](assets/details-search.png)